 Human trafficking is a global issue that affects millions of people worldwide.
 According to the National Human Trafficking Hotline, 24.9 million people are victims of human trafficking across the globe and 92% of calls received from hotels were reporting human trafficking.
 The United States government defines human trafficking as the use of force, fraud or coercion to compel a person into commercial sex acts or labor against his or her will.
 The American Civil Liberties Union (ACLU) estimates that as much as 17,500 people are trafficked within the United States each year.
 Experts are reporting that human trafficking is often unreported and underreported, and it is believed that the number of victims far exceed the estimates.
 In 2015, 1,923 perpetrators were referred to the U.S. Attorney for prosecution and it is believed that these only represent 14 to 18 precent of the actual crimes being committed.
 To date the National Human Trafficking Hotline has identified 63,380 instances of human trafficking, so there needs to be a lot of work done by the hotel industry to help in its prevention.

-The role of the hotel industry
+The Role of the Hotel Industry

-It is really difficult to think of human beings as items that can be bought and sold, but this is a reality for millions of people.
 Unfortunately, the hospitality industry has become an unwilling participate in the human trafficking operation and most hotels are unaware of how far reaching and prevalent human trafficking is.
 Most traffickers utilize hotels to exploit their victims and any number of hotels could be used.
 When looking for hotels, most traffickers look for convenience in location, they also cater to their “buyers’” comfort and are surprisingly knowledgeable about the different hotel policies that would allow them to draw the least amount of suspicion.
 Traffickers also look for busy and large hotels where they can blend in without generating interest.
 Hotels can be used for what is referred to as “in calls” or “out calls” in the human trafficking world.
 “In calls” are when traffickers book hotels where the victims are located, and the “buyers” come in and out.
 “Out calls” are when victims are delivered to the “buyers” location, which most of the times are in hotels.
 Many of these victims are moved to numerous hotels and locations and the internet has facilitated this operation by allowing many traffickers to remain anonymous.
 The International Labor Organization reported that human trafficking is a multibillion-dollar industry that is operating all around us.

-The appeal of hotels to traffickers
+The Appeal of Hotels to Traffickers

 Most perpetrators operate away from home while they are traveling, so the use of hotels is essential.
 Perpetrators do not necessarily have a penchant for small and seedy motels/ hotels as one might assume.
 Jared Fogle the former Subway spokesperson that appeared in numerous commercials promoting Subway sandwiches, was arrested in 2015 for incidences involving underage children.
 In each of these incidences, Fogle met with his victims at the Ritz hotel and the Plaza hotel.
 Incidences of human trafficking can take place anywhere and ranges from luxury hotels to economy hotels.
 The use of hotels is prevalent within the human trafficking world, in a study done by the Polaris Project, an organization dedicated to combatting human trafficking, it was reported that 80 percent of commercial sex took place at hotels.
 And 75 percent of victims reported coming in contact with a hotel during the course of their victimization.

-Recommendations from the Polaris Foundation on how to combat Human Trafficking
+Recommendations From the Polaris Foundation on How to Combat Human Trafficking

 Human trafficking is a global issue and hotels will have to treat it with the importance that it deserves.
 And this involves training staff on how to spot possible human trafficking, what steps to take if such activity is suspected and what resources are available to victims.
 Human trafficking affects millions of people worldwide and it is imperative that hotels do their part to combat it.
 Hotels need to become familiar with organizations like, Save Our Adolescents from Prostitution (S.O.A.P.), which partners with select hotels to distribute bars of soap with the contact information for the National Human Trafficking Hotline.

 Hotels need to show their commitment to the prevention of human trafficking and that starts with adopting a formal policy that is implemented and that is in compliance with the appropriate laws.
-It is important that staff recognize the importance of following these policies and hotels can refer to the Code of Conduct for Protection of Children form Sexual Exploitation in Travel and Tourism (The Code) and the United Nations Guiding Principles on Business and Human Rights on how to create such policies.
+It is important that staff recognize the importance of following these policies and hotels can refer to the Code of Conduct for Protection of Children form Sexual Exploitation in Travel and Tourism (The Code) and the United Nations Guiding Principles on Business and Human Rights, on how to create such policies.

 It’s imperative that hotels form a relationship with local shelters that support victims of human trafficking.
 Hotels can form partnerships with shelters to come up with policies on steps to take during a crisis, such as a shortage of beds or unavailability of resources at the shelter.

 Training is crucial in order to have staff be prepared to handle the issue of human trafficking.
 Well trained and prepared staff are less likely to misunderstand and misidentify cases that are not related to human trafficking.
 Hotels should adopt a policy of training employees during the hiring process, as well as conducting mandatory annual trainings for employees at all levels.
-The Polaris foundation recommends that whenever possible, training should be conducted by human trafficking survivors.
+The Polaris Foundation recommends that whenever possible, training should be conducted by human trafficking survivors.
 Survivors have a wealth of knowledge regarding the world of human trafficking and can be an asset to hotel employees.
 Hotel owners and associations should adopt a policy that requires all members to have a human trafficking policy in place.

 Having a clear policy on human trafficking will help employees to effectively address it, when the need arises.
 There are a number of ways in which hotels can choose to report suspected incidences of human trafficking.
 There is an option to get law enforcement directly involved and some may choose to contact the National Human Trafficking hotline for guidance.
 The National Human Trafficking hotline has the experience to handle each individual circumstance appropriately but contacting law enforcement is also a very valuable option in aiding the victims.